New Jersey Stage logo

 Showing theatre results: From 11 to 21

-Here are previews of plays taking place from April 7-13, 2026 including a look at productions currently being presented and those coming soon.
-New Jersey Stage covers Equity, community, college, and high school theatre.
+Here are previews of plays taking place from May 12-18, 2026 including a look at productions currently being presented and those coming soon.
+New Jersey Stage provides comprehensive coverage of Equity, community, college, and high school theatre.
 Check back every week for the weekly theatre preview.
+Click on the title to go to the full preview.
+Jump to Featured Events, Event Previews, Event Listings, Coming Soon.